Here are tips and tricks to properly take care of your child when they contract an illness and to limit the spread of germs and viruses in your home.

 Whether your child has a stomach bug or the everyday cold, fluids will help flush out their system and prevent the production of mucus.

 When your child is sick, you don’t want to irritate their little bodies with sugary food or dairy.
 Feed them bland foods such as bananas, rice, apples (or apple sauce), and plain toast.

-Instead of milk, give them water with lemon or Pedialyte (these freezer pops are great) to keep them hydrated specifically when they have diarrhea.
+Instead of milk, give them water with lemon or a Pedialyte Electrolyte Drink (these freezer pops are great too) to keep them hydrated specifically when they have diarrhea.
 Continue with a bland food diet until they can go to the washroom normally again.

 2. Use a barf bucket.

 To prevent the spread of germs you ultimately must keep your home clean and sterilized.
 I recommend using a barf bucket.
 Not your average cleaning bucket or garbage bucket.
 The reason being is that you can have it by your child’s side at all times, taking the stress out of scrubbing and cleaning up big messes.

 They will associate ‘being sick’ with their bucket because their experience with it will be such an unpleasant one that they are likely to never forget to use it from then on.
 When your little one feels like their dinner is about to come up, they can grab their special bucket and use it right away.

 Constantly wiping after diarrhea can irritate your child’s tender skin.
 A warm bath with a calming bubble bath product like this one will help soothe them especially before bedtime so they can get a good night’s rest.